-A materiality and exclusions analysis helps to identify ESG-related risks that have the potential to damage a company’s operations and reputation.
+An initial analysis is conducted to help to identify ESG-related risks related to specific industries that have the potential to damage a company’s operations or Churchill’s reputation.

-An ESG checklist is used to further prioritize and understand material ESG issues against a set of common criteria, the result of which are discussed by the Investment Committee and inform the credit decision.
+A proprietary ESG ratings tool is used to further prioritize and understand material industry specific ESG issues against a set of common criteria, the result of which are included the Investment Committee memo and inform the credit decision.